brentgroves/Reporting/prod/build_deploy_run/run-tb.md

+# Linamar change notes

+From Alb-utl Download the TRIALBALANCE report from plex and import it into the DW Run Power BI report from Alb-utl4.

+## Idea

+/*

+* Try to find any new accounts by comparing Plex.account_period_balance to Plex.accounting_account_year_category_type
+* after the AccountingYearCategoryType.sh script and before the AccountPeriodBalanceRecreatePeriodRange.sh script */

+select top 10 b.pcn,b.account_no, c.pcn,c.[year],c.account_no
+from Plex.accounting_account_year_category_type c
+left outer join Plex.account_period_balance b on c.pcn = b.pcn
+and c.account_no = b.account_no
+where c.pcn = 123681 -- 23,063
+and c.[year] = 2024
+order by b.pcn

-# Issue
+## Issue

 Timeout issue with the "AccountActivitySummaryGetOpenPeriodRange" SOAP web service script.
 20240507:
 open-period range was 202403 to 202405.
 It worked on 202403 and 202404 but failed on 202405 the active period.
 I shutdown all apps on my dev system and ran again with no error.
 There maybe an issue when more than 2 Plex SOAP web services are called one after another.
+Or there maybe some issue with running the scripts while memory resources are low.

 ## **Format of file name**

 ## Note call to web service did not work until I stopped the MSSQL Server docker container

+"Heather Luttrell" <Heather.Luttrell@Linamar.com>

+TB-202306_to_202406_on_07-07_DM_HL
 TB-202305_to_202405_on_06-07_DM
 TB-202304_to_202404_on_05-08_DM
 TB-202304_to_202404_on_05-07_DM